nyx-space/nyx/README.md

 # Features
 Unless specified otherwise in the documentation of specific functions, all vectors and matrices are [statically allocated](https://discourse.nphysics.org/t/statically-typed-matrices-whose-size-is-a-multiple-or-another-one/460/4).

+Lots of features are still being worked on, and there currently isn't any guarantee that the API won't change _between_ versions.
+However, you can be assured that the API will not change for previous versions.
+Outstanding mission design features available [here](https://gitlab.com/chrisrabotin/nyx/-/issues?label_name=subsys%3A%3AMD), and orbit determination features [here](https://gitlab.com/chrisrabotin/nyx/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=subsys%3A%3AOD).

 ## Propagation
 - [x] Propagation with different Runge Kutta methods (validated in GMAT)
 - [x] Convenient and explicit definition of the dynamics for a simulation (cf. [tests/orbitaldyn.rs](tests/orbitaldyn.rs))